Sensilift by Sensica Review: Reuce Signs of Aging?

 Any further questions or concerns can be addressed through email (firstname.lastname@example.org), phone (1-855-Sensica) or through the company customer care page.

-Looking into the details of Sensilift, we learned that there isn’t a lot of peer-reviewed published research about the effectiveness of RF technology for boosting collagen production to improve skin’s appearance.
+There isn’t a lot of peer-reviewed published research about the effectiveness of RF technology for boosting collagen production to improve skin’s appearance.

 While we found one study about the device’s effectiveness, this research wasn’t comprehensive enough to draw concrete conclusions from, as the test group was smaller than forty people.